adaltas/node-nikita/src/mecano.coffee.md

 *   `chk_name`      Name used by the chkconfig utility, default to "srv_name" and "name".
 *   `srv_name`      Name used by the service utility, default to "name".
 *   `cache`         Run entirely from system cache, run install and update checks offline.
-#   `start`         Ensure the service is started, a boolean.
-#   `stop`          Ensure the service is stopped, a boolean.
 *   `action`        Execute the service with the provided action argument.
 *   `stdout`        Writable Stream in which commands output will be piped.
 *   `stderr`        Writable Stream in which commands error will be piped.
 *   `installed`     Cache a list of installed services.
 If an object, the service will be installed if a key of the same name exists; if anything else (default), no caching will take place.